LEADNorthLLC/fhir-uds-training/module-6/exercise-2/instruction.md

 You can copy the contents of the **HS.Local.FHIR.DTL.SDA3.vR4.Patient.Patient** and the **HS.Local.FHIR.DTL.SDA3.vR4.Patient.AgeExtension** class to the **FHIR-UDS-TRAINING/src/FHIRDEMO** folder via Cache Studio or Visual Studio Code.

-> Tip: You can keep the Docker service > running in the background while you work.
-If you want to shut it down without losing your changes, you can stop and start the container via Docker desktop. > DO NOT do a ***COMPOSE RESTART*** on the container.
+Tip: You can keep the Docker service > running in the background while you work.
+If you want to shut it down, select Compose - Down. > DO NOT do a COMPOSE RESTART on the container.
 This will rebuild the container and you will lose all changes unless you have saved them first.
+You can also stop and start the container from within Docker desktop if you need to without losing your changes.

 > Solution: There is a completed production class saved in the [Module 6 Solutions Folder](../solutions/exercise-2).
 This contains the production configuration, but does not contain the FHIR Server configuration.